Summer & Intersession Programs

 Application Deadline: March 15

-This June, Johns Hopkins University is launching a new summer study abroad program in Bologna, Italy.
+This June, Johns Hopkins University will be returning to Bologna, Italy for its summer study abroad program.
 This intensive three-week program, featuring two courses taught by Hopkins faculty, is an excellent opportunity for students to earn JHU credit and to explore Hopkins’ SAIS Europe campus along with one of Italy’s most beautiful and historic cities.

-The Hopkins Summer Program in Bologna offers two concurrent interdisciplinary courses, AS.192.310 Populism in Comparative Perspective and AS.211.368 Italies: Politics, Culture, and Society.
+The Hopkins Summer Program in Bologna will provide students the opportunity to take two concurrent interdisciplinary courses to be announced.
 Students may choose to enroll in one or both of these courses.

 The Summer Program in Bologna is open to students from every undergraduate major at Hopkins including pre-majors.
 Enrollment is limited in order to ensure the highest quality of instruction.
 Lecture and discussion sessions are conducted in English, so no knowledge of Italian is required.
 Eligibility is based on good academic standing, intellectual interest, and personal maturity.
 Candidates must apply through the Office of Study Abroad with the following application.
 Deadline to apply: March 15.

-The cost of the full program is $3,900, which covers tuition (six credits), housing, at least one excursion, and all group activities and events.
+The cost of the full program will be determined in the spring and will cover tuition (six credits), housing, at least one excursion, and all group activities and events.
 The fee does not cover airfare.
 Scholarship funding may be available to students with demonstrated financial need.
-For more information, please contact Sydney Van Morgan, Director of the International Studies Program, at email@example.com.
+For more information, please contact Sydney Van Morgan, Director of the International Studies Program, at firstname.lastname@example.org.

 The Hopkins Summer Program in Bologna is coordinated by the Office of Study Abroad and the International Studies Program, with the support of SAIS Europe and the Aronson Center for International Studies.